pmfarley/SNO-AzureStackHCI/SNO-AzureStackHCI.md

 With SNO, a single IP address is used for both of these records.
 The Assisted Installer defaults to using DHCP networking.
 During the installation, after booting the VM with the discovery ISO, you will be able to view the IP address that was allocated.
 The Assisted Installer can also be configured to use static IP addressing.

 For more information, see the [Networking requirements](https://access.redhat.com/documentation/en-us/assisted_installer_for_openshift_container_platform/2022/html-single/assisted_installer_for_openshift_container_platform/index#networking) in the Assisted Installer documentation.

-Besides Single Node OpenShift, the Assisted Installer is also capable of installing OpenShift clusters using additional configurations, such as a 3-node compact cluster, or a multiple control-plane, and worker node cluster.
-To learn more about using the Assisted Installer, see the [Assisted Installer for OpenShift Container Platform documentation](https://access.redhat.com/documentation/en-us/assisted_installer_for_openshift_container_platform/2022/html-single/assisted_installer_for_openshift_container_platform/index) for details.

 ## **HPE GREENLAKE FOR MICROSOFT AZURE STACK HCI**
 HPE GreenLake for Microsoft Azure Stack HCI provides a pay-per-use model, using a native Azure experience and capabilities.
 It features a choice of ready-to-go validated solution configurations, based on specific HPE technologies that are tested, optimized, and validated with Azure Stack HCI OS.